emperorofmars/stf_blender/testsuite/readme.md

 Requires a local Blender installation with the STF extension enabled.

 ## Run Tests
-Change the Blender version in the path accordingly.
+Run in the `testsuite` directory!\

-Run in the `testsuite` directory!
+*Change the Blender version in the path accordingly.*

 * Windows
 	* Git Bash